dyan-dy/dyan-dy.github.io/_pages/about.md

 Tech4Good
 ======
 I believe knowledge extends beyond academia and value innovative technology ecosystem.
-By actively applying it into real-world and leveraging efficient teamwork, we can echo and addressed societal challenges.
+By actively applying it into real-world and leveraging efficient teamwork, we can echo and address societal challenges.

 Thanks to the great opportunities offered by [Copenhagen Legal Tech Lab](https://jura.ku.dk/legaltechlab/) and [KU Lighthouse](https://lighthouse.ku.dk/), our team ranked first for two consecutive years in the hackathon events.
 By incorporating multi-dimensional perspectives from Legal Compliance, Financial Instruments, Regional Policies, and Cutting-edge Technology, we provided innovative solutions in the fields of Decentralized Finance and Sustainable Development.